ConflictingTheories/calliope-pixos/pixos/documentation/readme.md

 # Pixospritz - Specification alpha-v0.7.x

 ##  Getting Started With Pixospritz
 **Pixospritz** is designed around declarative mini-game architecture that focuses on an open format and interoperability on the platform.
 Rather than locking down the format with a particular engine implementation, or focusing on using it solely for compiling games, it focuses on a generalized *Player* or *Reader* which can interpret the Pixospritz packages and render them.
-This idea is to promote a community around sharing pixospritz games and scenes that can be ported to different platforms through open-source support.
+This idea is to promote a community around sharing pixospritz games and spritz that can be ported to different platforms through open-source support.

 Rather than having it tied to a particular engine, platform, or even hardware - the Pixospritz format will be open by design with the hopes it can be shared and experienced by as many people.
 Imagine playing a game in your browser, then saving it to a mmicroSD card, putting that in your raspberry pi or pi-clone and then playing it with a DIY controller that you put together running on a DIY game console and pickup exactly where you left-off in your web-browser, then save it via IPFS and share the experience, replay, or straight up your character.